 The new 3D printing module is compatible with the Voxel-Man Tempo and Voxel-Man My Cases training modules.
 It can be used for the standard training cases as well as for your own cases created from imported CT or CBCT images.

-Voxel-Man 3D Printing will be available in the first quarter of 2020.
+Voxel-Man Export for 3D Printing will be available in the first quarter of 2020.